TeamHarryStyles/sportsicle/README.md

 and generating associated teams for users.
 While Teams are easily mutatable for the users benefit.

+### API

+// include API summary and instructions

 ### Build test and Run Instructions

+// put these in another `.md` file, not the readme
 ### User Stories
 As a user
 I need to log in/sign up